 If you’re not a good LASIK candidate, a number of other vision correction surgeries are available, such as PRK, DSEK and LASEK laser eye surgery and phakic IOL surgery.
 Your eye doctor will determine if one of these procedures is suitable for your condition and, if so, which technique is best.

-Want to reduce or eliminate their dependence on glasses or contacts.
+Want to reduce or eliminate dependence on glasses or contacts.

 Are at least 19 years old.

 Have had a stable eye prescription for at least one year.